HighSchoolHacking/GLS/docs/Design/Lists/Native List Commands.md

 ## Feature Overview

-All supported languages provide some amount of built-in list support to interact with the contents of a list.
+All supported languages provide some amount of built-in support to interact with the contents of a list.

 ## Commands